777arc/textbook/content/noise.rst

 We are going to take a quick tangent to formally introduce dB.
 You may have heard of dB, and if you are already familiar with it feel free to skip this section.

 Working in dB is extremely useful when we need to deal with small numbers and big numbers at the same time, or just a bunch of really big numbers.
-It is a measurement that describes the ratio between two quantities.
-In communications systems, it is used to compare power.
 Consider how cumbersome it would be to work with numbers of the scale in Example 1 and Example 2.

 Example 1: Signal 1 is received at 2 watts and the noise floor is at 0.0000002 watts.

 Example 2: A garbage disposal is 100,000 times louder than a quiet rural area, and a chain saw is 10,000 times louder than a garbage disposal (in terms of power of sound waves).

 Without dB, meaning working in normal "linear" terms, we need to use a lot of 0s to represent the values in Examples 1 and 2.
-Frankly, if we were to plot something like Signal 1 over time, we wouldn't even see the noise floor If the scale of the y-axis went from 0 to 3 watts, for example, noise to be too small to show up in the plot.
-To make these scales representable and comprehensible, we work in a log-scale.
+Frankly, if we were to plot something like Signal 1 over time, we wouldn't even see the noise floor.
+If the scale of the y-axis went from 0 to 3 watts, for example, noise to be too small to show up in the plot.
+To represent these scales simultaneously, we work in a log-scale.

 To further illustrate the problems of scale we encounter in signal processing, consider the below waterfalls of three of the same signals.
 The left-hand side is the original signal in linear scale, and the right-hand side shows the signals converted to a logarithmic scale (dB).
 Both representations use the exact same colormap, where blue is lowest value and yellow is highest.
 You can barely see the signal on the left in the linear scale.